atlasxomics/AtlasXbrowser_docs/docs/Installation.rst

 Downloading
 ###########

-* Open a terminal window and navigate to the directory where you want to download Atlas Browser to.
+* Open a terminal window and navigate to the directory where you want to download AtlasXbrowser to.

 * Run the following commands into the terminal: